raboof/akka-http-backpressure/src/main/paradox/index.md

 Open Source toolkit for building Concurrent, Distributed, Resilient Message-Driven applications on the JVM

-@notes[Akka grew out of the realization, circa 2010, that threads are a heavyweight abstraction that is hard to make resilient.
+@notes[Akka grew out of the realization, circa 2009, that threads are a heavyweight abstraction that is hard to make resilient.
 Inspired by Erlang, asynchronous model, actor model, but not covering that today.]

-[TODO] small example: threaded code, explain many calls = many threads, actor alternative, explain resiliency by explaining the actor is in a better position to deal with problems compared to having an exception in each thread

 @@@

 @@@section

-### Traditional synchonous model
+### Traditional synchronous model

 @@snip[Synchronous.java]($root$/src/main/java/rs/async/Synchronous.java){#service}